-Our kids love using clip cards to help them practice and consolidate their understandings.
-Because they are hands-on they don’t always realise they are learning!
+Our kids love using clip cards to help them practice and consolidate what they have been learning.
+They are really engaged and because they are hands-on activities they don’t always realise that they are learning!

-Clip card activities are also great for building fine motor strength and are excellent activities for independent or partner work learning stations.
+We love using clip card activities because they are also great for building fine motor strength.
+They are an excellent activity for independent work or partner learning stations.

 *This post contains affiliate links.
 APTR may receive a small commission for referring your purchase, at no extra cost to you.
 Thanks for supporting us!